aranciaga/HTCPCP-C/README.md

 HTCPCP-C
 ====

-Simple implementation of HTCPCP protocol on C. Make coffee from everywhere!
+Simple implementation of Hyper Text Coffee Pot Control Protocol on C. Make coffee from everywhere!

 (Adapted to Arduino)